ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISharpenFilter.rst

 ISharpenFilter
 ==============

-.. py:class:: ISharpenFilter
+.. py:class:: ansys.stk.core.graphics.ISharpenFilter

    object

    Apply a convolution filter to increase the sharpness of the source raster.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISharpenFilter

 Overview
 --------